opendistro/for-elasticsearch-docs/docs/ism/api.md

 ---

-## Create index
+## Add policy at index creation

-Creates an index.
-To create an index with a policy attached to it, include the policy as an index setting in the request.
+You can attach a policy to an index at the time you’re creating the index.

 #### Request